PowerShell/vscode-powershell/docs/encoding.md

   For PowerShell 5.1 and below, the default encoding is different from VSCode's.
 - Another editor has opened and overwritten the file in a new encoding.
   This often happens with the ISE.
-- The file is checked into source control (like `git`) in a different encoding to what VSCode or PowerShell expects.
+- The file is checked into source control (like git) in a different encoding to what VSCode or PowerShell expects.
 This can happen when coworkers edit files with an editor with a different encoding configuration.

-### Tell tale signs of encoding issues
+### Tell-tale signs of encoding issues

 Often encoding errors present themselves are parse errors in scripts.